ClariflaroCode/ClariflaroCode/README.md

 About me

-- I am currently working as a Professor Assistant at the university.
+- I am currently working as a Professor Assistant.
 - I am currently studying Systems Engineering and Computer Application Development at university.

 <!--